rycus86/blog-content/posts/007_Home_lab_part_4.md

-# Home Lab - Configuring cattle
+# Home Lab - Configuring the cattle

 Let me explain the configuration method I use for my services and HTTP endpoints. *Spoiler:* it's Docker and it's automated.